psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - Enhanced error handling and logging throughout the application
    - Improved application startup and configuration

+### Development Environment Updates (March 2025)

+1. **Shell Preferences**
+   - Added PowerShell as the preferred shell for all terminal commands
+   - Updated .clinerules to include Development Environment section
+   - Standardized on PowerShell conventions for command execution
+   - Commands will be prefixed with "powershell -Command" when executing

 ## Current State Assessment

 Based on the initial code review, Prosim2GSX appears to be a functional application with the following key components implemented: